-This tutorial describes the basic steps required to perform a simple quantitative analysis.
+This tutorial describes the basic steps required to perform a simple quantitative analysis by manually configuring the refinable model parameters.
 The diffraction data comes from the IUCR CPD Round Robin on Quantitative Phase Analysis (sample 1-e).

 First of all, make sure to download the ReX package and follow the installation instructions to get started.
 Start the program by double clicking on the ReX executable.
-The main application window will appear with the default layout, showing the project view, the properties view and the main data plot.
+Starting from version 0.9.3, a welcome panel appears instead on program startup:

 In the “Used” data subpanel, type 20 and 120 for the X min and X max values, respectively.
 The dataset plot gets updated accordingly (you may need to click on the pattern or the dataset items in the project tree for the plot to fully update).